 These phrases “fiscal policy” and “monetary policy” are often used interchangeably, but they are quite different.

-- Fiscal policy depicts the picture of how the government spends money and collects revenue and the whole thing about fiscal policy are to ensure that the spending and revenue collections happen appropriately.
+Fiscal policy depicts the picture of how the government spends money and collects revenue and the whole thing about fiscal policy are to ensure that the spending and revenue collections happen appropriately.

-- On the other hand, monetary policy talks about the movement and supply of money.
-It is handled by the central bank of the country by changing factors like interest rates, cash reserve ratio etc.
+On the other hand, monetary policy talks about the movement and supply of money.
+It is handled by the central bank of the country by changing factors like interest rates, cash reserve ratio, etc.

 Fiscal Policy vs Monetary Policy Infographics

-There are many differences between Fiscal policy and monetary policy.
 We will just look at the top 8 differences.

-Fiscal Policy and Monetary Policy Differences
+Fiscal and Monetary Policy Key Differences

 - The fiscal policy ensures that the economy develops and grows through the government’s revenue collections and government’s appropriate expenditure.
-On the other hand, monetary policy ensures that there is liquidity in the economy and the economy remains stable throughout.
+On the other hand, the monetary policy ensures that there is liquidity in the economy and the economy remains stable throughout.

 - Fiscal policy is controlled by the ministry of finance of the country.
 Monetary policy, on the other hand, is controlled by the central bank of the country.